 Lectures are an interactive experience in this course.
 I prepare each one with interaction in mind.
-I expect participants to ask questions during the lecture and to respond to questions posed by the instructor.
+I expect participants to ask questions during the lecture and to respond to questions posed.
 During several sessions guest speakers will be invited to speak on a particular subject.